 Southampton is a great city and the campus is right in the middle.
-My best (and very possibly worst!) memories were living in a large shared house.
+My best (and possibly worst!) memories were living in a shared house.

-MY DECREE DEALT WITH REAL-LIFE SITUATIONS, WHETHER IT WAS NAVIGATING A SHIP IN ONE LECTURE, TO LEGAL STUDIES IN ANOTHER.
-UNIVERSITY QUICKLY BECAME AN ENVIRONMENT THAT I THRIVED IN."
+MY DECREE DEALT WITH REAL-LIFE SITUATIONS, WHETHER IT WAS NAVIGATING A SHIP IN ONE LECTURE, OR LEGAL STUDIES IN ANOTHER.
+UNIVERSITY QUICKLY BECAME AN ENVIRONMENT THAT ITHRIVED IN."